 There are 2,477 principal markets and 4,843 sub-market yards Agricultural Produce Market Committee (APMC) markets in India.
 The trade (value and quantity) that takes place in these markets runs into tens of millions of rupees.
-The GoI is in the process of linking APMC markets with the Electronic National Agriculture Market (e-NAM)in order to respond to the various anomalies in these markets such as poor price discovery, large inefficiencies due to multiple intermediaries, and low prices received by the farmers.
-As of July 3, 2023,1,361 mandis (markets) are connected with e-NAM.
+The GoI is in the process of linking APMC markets with the Electronic National Agriculture Market (e-NAM) in order to respond to the various anomalies in these markets such as poor price discovery, large inefficiencies due to multiple intermediaries, and low prices received by the farmers.
+As of November 11, 2023, 1,389 mandis (markets) are connected with e-NAM.
 These mandis are distributed across 23 states and four union territories, forming a robust network for trade in agricultural commodities.
-Within this system, a significant number of stakeholders are involved, with 17.5 million farmers participating in e-NAM transactions, alongside 245, 000 traders.
-Notably, the volume of traded commodities is vast, amounting to 79.7 crore million tons, with a total trade value of INR 258.2 million rupees (Table 20).
+Within this system, a significant number of stakeholders are involved, with 17.6 million farmers participating in e-NAM transactions, alongside 245, 000 traders.
+Notably, the volume of traded commodities is vast, amounting to 79.7 million tons, with a total trade value of INR 2.8 trillion (Table 20).